12 Best Foods for Reducing Risk of Heart Disease

 Avocados

 Avocados are a great source of heart-healthy monounsaturated fats, fiber, and potassium, all of which can help lower cholesterol levels and reduce the risk of heart disease.
-Including avocados in your diet can add creaminess and flavor while benefitting your heart.
+Including avocados in your diet can add creaminess and flavor while benefiting your heart.

 Nuts and Seeds